jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 -----

-< I would make implicit connection a part of automatic containment, because automatic containment defines the imaginary references, that we’re going to leave out by implicit connection through connection between parents. >
+< I might make implicit connection a part of automatic containment, because automatic containment defines the imaginary references, that we’re going to leave out by implicit connection through connection between parents. >

 -----